 A working ChatGPT freelancer proposal prompt looks something like this:

 "You are writing a Freelancer.com bid proposal as a senior full-stack engineer with eight years of experience in React, Node.js, and PostgreSQL.
 Your tone is concise, consultative, and slightly informal.
 The client wants someone who will ask good questions rather than promise the moon.
-Open by referencing one specific detail from the project description, propose a clear approach in two sentences, mention one similar project you have shipped, and close with a single clarifying question.
+Open by referencing one specific detail from the project description, propose a clear approach in two sentences, mention one similar project you've shipped, and close with a single clarifying question.
 Keep the proposal under 180 words.
 Project description: [paste here]."

 That prompt produces a proposal that reads like a real freelancer wrote it.
-The instruction to reference one specific detail from the brief is what distinguishes it from a template — the client recognizes that you read what they wrote.
+The instruction to reference one specific detail from the brief is what distinguishes it from a template.
+The client recognizes that you read what they wrote.

 The instruction to close with a question opens a conversation, which is the goal of a proposal in the first place.